 With their growing economies, countries in Southeast Asia require large volumes of minerals.
-Indonesia and the Philippines have mineral resources, but all ASEAN countries look to international suppliers, both for mineral imports and for services such as mining, metallurgy, environmental engineering, mine safety and geoscience.
+This region is rich in natural resources, but ASEAN countries look to international suppliers, both for equipment and machinery used in mining and mineral extraction and for services such as mining, metallurgy, engineering, environmental assessment, training and geoscience.

-Growing regional and international demand for minerals from Indonesia, including coal, nickel and bauxite, are leading to rapid expansion and a need for a wide range of services.
+Growing regional and international demand for minerals from Laos, Myanmar and Cambodia are leading to rapid expansion and a need for expertise and support to develop their resources.
 The Philippines is one of the world’s most highly mineralized countries, but faces many challenges in developing its resources.
 As foreign investment grows, the sector will need equipment and services from international suppliers.

-British Columbia is internationally recognized as a centre of expertise in the mining industry, and can build on our existing relationships to supply both minerals and mining expertise to the region.
+British Columbia is recognized as a centre of expertise in the mining industry, and can build on existing relationships to supply both minerals and mining expertise to the region.